frankframework/angular-library-template/README.md

 ![frank-framework-github-banner](banner.png)

 ## How to use
-Find and replace all `%PROJECT_NAME%` with your project name, you should also rename the `/projects/PROJECT_NAME` folder
+Find and replace all `%PROJECT_NAME%` with your project name, you should also rename the `/projects/PROJECT_NAME` folder and update `.eslintrc.js > parserOptions > project` property accordingly.

 > [!IMPORTANT]
 > Make sure to update angular to the latest version